 exploring the distances between us and our changing habitat

-AFAR is a series of inter-related, multi-discipline arts projects by the writer and filmmaker Opher Thomson.
+AFAR is a series of inter-related, multi-discipline arts projects by Opher Thomson.
 The works explore our changing relationship with the places we live and the natural world at large, with the hope of better understanding the deep feelings of separation and disconnect that seem so prevalent during this rapid and dramatic transformation of ‘home’.
-It is a project of listening, above all, in which the geographical reading of illustrative telling places is informed first and foremost by the voices of those who experience it.
+It is a project of listening, above all, in which the geographical reading of illustrative places is informed first and foremost by the voices of those who experience it.
 In turn, the works born from this process aim to encourage a wider, pluralistic conversation that allows the discussion to evolve.
-Film screenings, book presentations and installations are often therefore organised as participatory events, talks or seminars, so as to allow this ongoing listening process to flourish and indeed shape future pieces, while also converting those distances into connections.
+Film screenings, book presentations, and exhibitions are often therefore organised as participatory events, workshops or seminars, so as to allow this ongoing listening process to flourish and indeed shape future pieces, while also converting those distances into connections.
 As such each piece acts as a kind of invitation, and asks:

 where might we meet?

 OPHER THOMSON interprets geographical spaces and perceived places in an attempt to better understand their role in shaping social dynamics.
 He works with words, images, maps and sounds to translate these sites into spaces for reflection and discussion.
 His research is especially concerned with questions of periphery and new forms of centre, as well as reconsidering what home might mean today.